spettersson/splunk4patientprivacy/data_onboarding_guide.md

 #### **5. Create a Sourcetype**

 It is recommended to create a sourcetype in a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don).
-In simple terms, an add-on is a repository for configurations designed to assist with collecting, parsing, normalizing, and enriching data.
+In simple terms, an add-on is a repository for configurations (and sometimes scripts) that extends Splunk with additional functionality.
+Although add-ons can serve a variety of purposes, a **Technical Add-on (TA)** is specifically designed to assist with collecting, parsing, and normalizing data from specific sources.

-While it’s technically possible to create all sourcetypes for all applications from all vendors in a single add-on, best practice is to (as a bare minimum) create one add-on for each vendor.
+While it’s technically possible to create all sourcetypes for all applications from all vendors in a single TA, best practice is to (as a bare minimum) create one unique TA for each vendor.
 This improves manageability and makes it easier to maintain configurations.

-To create an add-on locally on your host, execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).
+To create an TA locally on your host, execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).

-Subsequently, to create a sourcetype, navigate to `<my_addon>/defaulf/props.conf` and add a stanza as shown below:
+Subsequently, to create a sourcetype, navigate to `<my_TA>/defaulf/props.conf` and add a stanza as shown below:

 ```ini
 [<my_sourcetype>]